System environment (Hostname, DNS etc)

 }

-Next step, we will change the file /etc/dovecot/conf.d/10-auth.conf to use secure authentication.
+Next step, we will update the file /etc/dovecot/conf.d/10-auth.conf to use secure authentication.

 Uncomment out this line to disable plain auth: